nbebaw/boostchanger-py/README.md

 ### :heavy_exclamation_mark: This App needs root rights.
 When and why? :heavy_exclamation_mark:

-Boost Changer is a tray application and made to control the frequencies of Intel CPUs.
+Boost Changer is a tray application and made to control the frequencies of <b>Intel CPUs and AMD CPUs</b>.
 It can also manage the processor's energy consumption through Energy-Performance Preference.

 In generall this app does not need root rights but when you hit the Turn Off or On button a popup window will ask you about your root password.